lucascorrei4/lolabot/docs/SYSTEM_PROMPT_ARTICLE_CREATOR.md

 - Title pattern: "Why [Common Advice] Is Wrong" or "Stop [Doing This Thing]"
 - Example: "Why 'Be Available 24/7' Is Terrible Chatbot Advice"

-### Format 2: The Story-Driven Lesson
+### Format 2: The Lesson from Observation
-- Start with a specific story or failure
+- Start with a specific pattern or mistake you've observed in the industry
-- Title pattern: "How [Specific Event] Taught Me [Lesson]" or "The [Specific] Mistake"
+- Title pattern: "The [Specific] Mistake Businesses Make" or "Why [Common Thing] Fails"
-- Example: "How Losing a $30k Deal Taught Me About Chatbot Timing"
+- Example: "The Chatbot Timing Mistake That Costs Businesses $30k Deals"

 ### Format 3: The Numbered Breakdown
 - Specific number, specific outcomes